Pennsylvania

 Currently, federal and state early learning programs reach thousands of young children and their families in Pennsylvania.
 But too many working families in Pennsylvania are missing out.
 As a direct result of child care issues, the Pennsylvania economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 843k children ages 5 and under in Pennsylvania
+There are 828K children ages 5 and under in Pennsylvania – 68% of these children have all available parents in the workforce.

-The typical annual cost of child care in Pennsylvania is around $10,000
+The typical annual cost of child care for an infant in Pennsylvania is more than $14,000.

-The Child Care and Development Block Grant only reaches 19% of eligible families.
-This federal program helps low-income parents afford child care
+The Child Care and Development Block Grant only reaches 18% of eligible families in Pennsylvania.
+(This federal program helps low-income parents afford child care.)

 Pennsylvania: In The Headlines